KarlPiper/BTT-typography/README.md

 All sequences have been set to _type_ characters, rather than _paste_ them.
 This allows for greater application compatibility, and doesn't clutter up clipboard managers.

+For character info paste it into [unicode-table's](https://unicode-table.com/en/search/?q=) search box.

 ### To Do

  - replace solidus with frac./divis. slashes